eshathakur/cse15l-lab-reports/LabReport1.md

 **Remotely Connecting:** I have a mac which already comes with git downloaded.
 With a mac, you should be able to work normally in the ```zsh``` terminal.

+possibly delete:
 In order to use the Bash in VScode for mac:
- <br> 1.Open VScode and open the terminal
+1. Open VScode and open the terminal
- <br> 2.Open the command pallete using command + shift + P
+2. Open the command pallete using command + shift + P
- <br> 3.Type "select defualt profile"
+3. Type 'select default profile'
- <br> 4.Select Bash from the options (should be the first one to pop up)
+4. Select Bash from the options (should be the first one to pop up)
- <br> 5.Click the + icon in the terminal window
+5. Click the + icon in the terminal window
 The new terminal is now a Git Bash terminal, the right hand side of the terminal should look like this:
  <br> ![Image](Bash.png)
+ <br> possible delete is done

 Then, to view your course-specific CSE15L account use this link: [ViewAccount](https://sdacs.ucsd.edu/~icc/index.php) the page should look like this:
 ![Image](AcctPage.png)